What is a Carbon Footprint?

 Strategies to reduce your carbon footprint

-1. Reduce your own Scope 1 / Scope 2 carbon (and encourage your supply chain to do so).
+1. Reduce your own Scope 1 / Scope 2 carbon emissions (and encourage your supply chain to do so).

 2. Replace carbon heavy products / processes within your plant.
 E.g. use solar power in place of coal.